neerajpathak77/reactbootcamp/README.md

 7. Raising and Handling Events
 8. Updating the State
 9. Single Source of Truth (We should have)
-10. Removing the Local State (to get single source of truth)
+10. Removing the Local State (to get single source of truth Controlled component)
 11. Multiple Components in Sync
 12. Lifting the State Up
 13. Stateless Functional Components